How Do You Do A Cinquain Poem

 Introduction to the Cinquain Poem

 Many poets use the cinquain to capture a scene, a creature, or a fleeting mood.
-But because the form is short, readers can grasp it in one breath, yet a well-crafted cinquain can echo like a bell.
+Because the form is short, readers can grasp it in one breath, yet a well-crafted cinquain can echo like a bell.
 To master how do you do a cinquain poem, it helps to understand its history, its rules, and the creative choices that bring it to life.

 History and Evolution of the Cinquain